10.23.2021 – more blues in blue sky

 Click here for more Haiku from the BEACH

-to hold on to it
+how to possess, to hold on

 Adapted from the book, The Art of Travel (2002, Vintage Books) by Alain de Botton, and the passage: